hackclub/OnBoard/projects/Sabya's controllable usb/README.md

 ## Summary
 I made a controllable usb from scratch.
 ##### Describe your board in 2-3 sentences.
 What are you making?
 What will it do?
 It is a PCB board fitted with a control.
-It will show up my social media page when tapped on a NFC mobile phone
+It can be programmed to do any task.

 ## Plan
 I have designed the pcb and uploaded its files.